Carolyn Maloney: Women's, children's and family issues

 In 2011, Maloney sponsored the Campus Sexual Violence Elimination Act, known as the Campus SaVE Act.
 It became part of the reauthorization of the Violence Against Women Act of 2013.
 The measure guarantees counseling, legal assistance, and medical care on campuses for victims of sexual assault, establishes minimum, national standards for schools to follow in responding to allegations of sexual assault and sexual violence, and makes explicit that schools must provide to both the alleged perpetrator and the alleged victim the same rights, including access to advisers, written notifications, as well as appeals processes during campus disciplinary proceedings.

 Saying that "for too long, women's stories have been left out of the telling of our nation’s history", Maloney began work in the 1990s on establishing a Smithsonian American Women’s History Museum on the National Mall.
 After years of effort, her bill passed and was signed into law in 2020.

 After Virginia became the 38th state to ratify the ERA, Maloney and Jackie Speier introduced a resolution to recognize that the ERA had met all legal requirements to be considered the 28th amendment to the Constitution.
 In March 2022, Maloney sent U.S. archivist David Ferriero a letter urging him to fulfill his statutory duty and publish the ERA.

 Maloney is a member of the Junior League of New York, and was honored with the Mary Harriman Award in 2018.

+Virginia Maloney and Carolyn Maloney appeared together on an episode of Inside City Hall on New York 1 News (NY1 News) in May 2026.
+During the interview, they verbally urged members of Congress to finally pass the Equal Rights Amendment.